nearit/Android-SDK/docs/enable-triggers.md

 The SDK automatically includes the permission for location access in its manifest (necessary for beacon and geofence monitoring).
 When targeting API level 23+, please ask for and verify the presence of ACCESS_FINE_LOCATION permissions at runtime.

-If you want to be notified from location recipes working on the background (bluetooth or geofence) background notifications, add this in your app manifest application element.
+To enable location based notification, add this in your app manifest application element.
 ```xml
 <!-- built in region receivers -->
 <receiver android:name="it.near.sdk.Geopolis.Background.RegionBroadcastReceiver"